BC College of Social Workers

 Please note the following:

 - The online course is the mandatory requirement under the college’s conditions.
-The one day training session currently offered by health authorities is only one-time and supplemental to the online course;

 - The online course is the currently the only program accepted under condition 1(a).
 The conditions listed in 1(b) and 1(c) are not currently available.